Rising Insane: Porcelain and Recovered, COVID-19 pandemic (2019–2020)

 In 2019, Rising Insane released their second major album, Porcelain, after signing with Long Branch Records.
 In that time period, Aaron Steineker's sister died, causing him to deal with post-traumatic stress.
 In 2020, COVID-19 hit, forcing a halt to their tours and the lockdowns, which gave them the time to work on their guitar sounds and release two EPs, Recovered, a metal cover label consisting of four songs; Blinding Lights by The Weeknd, Physical by Dua Lipa, Maniac by Michael Sembello, and Heathens by Twenty One Pilots. and an acoustic version of Porcelain, consisting of four songs in acoustic version from their Porcelain album.

 Afterglow (2021)

-In 2021, Rising Insane released their third major album titled Afterglow.
+In December of 2021, Rising Insane released their third major album titled Afterglow.
+Beforehand, they dropped 2 music videos from the album, titled "Meant to Live" and "Afterglow".

-Demons and Wildfires (2023–2024)
+Demons and Wildfires, and Rejoining Long Branch Records (2023–2024)

-In 2023, Rising Insane released their third EP titled Demons, the following year in 2024, they released their fourth major album titled Wildfires.
+In 2023, Rising Insane released their third EP titled Demons.
+The year beforehand, they were meant to be a supporting act along with UnityTX for a European Tour headlined by Deez Nuts but was postponed due to the ongoing COVID restrictions and moved the tour to 2023.
+In 2024, they released their fourth major album titled Wildfires after re-signing with Long Branch Records.
+In the same year they released the album, they hosted the Wildfires Tour that year throughout Germany in November and December.

+DEATHRACE (2025-present)

+Rising Insane released a music video in October of 2025 called "Error" featuring Steven Jones of Bleed From Within.
+In 2026, band dropped another video for Good Enough with Caskets as a guest, and soon announced the release of their fifth studio album, "DEATHRACE", which is set to be released on August 21, 2026.
+In doing so, they dropped a music video for the song DEATHRACE.
+Then in June that year, they dropped another track and video for DARK featuring fellow German metalcore act ACCVSED!